Boise 2026

 • Both constraints just breached — ~$105/mo over payment and ~$800 over the cash fund at clean 20% down.

-• Genuine plus: lowest property tax in the batch (~$169/mo), real brick mid-century with a done renovation — the move-in-ready opposite of the fixers here.
+• Genuine plus: a modest property tax (~$169/mo), real brick mid-century with a done renovation — the move-in-ready opposite of the fixers here.
 Just priced for it.

 Bottom line